Strategic bombing during World War I: Italy

 On 1 November 1911, during the Italo-Turkish War, the Kingdom of Italy had carried out the first aerial military mission in history, when Giulio Gavotti dropped bombs by hand on Turkish positions in the Libyan desert.
-During World War I Italy, like France, did not wish to bomb centres of civilian population, because many of the obvious targets had a high number of Italian residents or were in territories Italy had plans to annexe after the war.
+During World War I Italy, like France, did not wish to bomb centres of civilian population, because many of the obvious targets had a high number of Italian residents or were in territories Italy had plans to annex after the war.
 Like Russia, Italy possessed heavy bombers before its entry into the war, Giovanni Caproni having built the multi-engine Caproni Ca.1 in 1914 which carried four modest bombs.

 In August 1915, the Ca.1s were placed in the 21° Squadriglia of the Corpo Aeronautico Militare.
 In October–November 1915, the Ca.1s attacked Austro-Hungarian railroads and supply depots.
 Later in the war, photographic reconnaissance and offensive actions were conducted by Ansaldo SVA aircraft, which launched a four-aircraft strike from Ponte San Pietro against Innsbruck on 28 February 1918, strafing and bombing railroad marshalling yards.
 Innsbruck, along with Bolzano, was again the target of an air strike by SVA bombers on 29 October 1918.

 Gabriele D'Annunzio's flight over Vienna in August 1918 dropped only leaflets threatening to return with bombs.
 No second raid occurred before the end of the war.